 If the number of applications exceeds the admission number, the governors will give priority to applications in accordance with the criteria listed.
 A map of the parish boundary is available at the school and on the school website.

-Note 1 Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
+Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
 This will reduce the number of places available to applicants.
-This is not an oversubscription criterion.
+This is not an oversubscription criteria.

 DEFINITION OF A “BAPTISED CATHOLIC”